Tyxiel/Portifolio/README.md

 The website is a static Single Page Application (SPA), built primarily with fundamental web technologies, featuring dynamic content loading via JavaScript for flexibility in managing projects and certificates.

-Access the published version here: [Link to your GitHub Pages or custom domain]
+Access the published version here: tyxiel.github.io/Portifolio/

 ## Technologies Used